lightning/bolts/02-peer-protocol.md

 	- MUST set `signature_without_closee_output` to a valid signature of a transaction with only a closer output.
   - Otherwise: (`has_closer_output` is 0):
     - MUST set `signature_with_closee_output` to a valid signature of a transaction with only the closee output.
-	- MUST set `signature_without_closee_output` to a valid signature of a transaction with only the null output.
+	- MUST set `signature_without_closee_output` to a valid signature of a transaction with only the null output as described in [BOLT 3](03-transactions.md#closing-transaction).

 The receiver of `closing_complete` (aka. "the closee"):
   - if either `signature_with_closee_output` or `signature_without_closee_output` is not valid for the closing transactions specified in [BOLT #3](03-transactions.md#closing-transaction) OR non-compliant with LOW-S-standard rule<sup>[LOWS](https://github.com/bitcoin/bitcoin/pull/6769)</sup>: